shadoll/sLogos/README.md

 For setup, development, and deployment instructions, see [DEVELOPMENT.md](./DEVELOPMENT.md).

+## AI-Generated Code Notice

+All project code was created by AI (GitHub Copilot) with my coaching, explanations, and guidance, involving minimal human coding.
+The process focused on iterative improvement and collaboration between human and AI.

 ## License

 This project is MIT licensed.
 Please note that the logos themselves are property of their respective owners and should be used according to their brand guidelines.